Skip to content

 Quickstart

 This walkthrough takes you from zero to a first dry-run wave in about ten minutes.
-You will register a project, pass the pre-dispatch gate, fire a single wave in dry-run mode, and read the board and slot status.
+The fastest path installs koryph and runs the adoption wizard end to end; an alternative section further down shows the equivalent flag-driven project add path for scripting or skipping the prompts.
+Either way you'll pass the pre-dispatch gate, fire a single wave in dry-run mode, and read the board and slot status.

 Prerequisites